synnaxlabs/synnax/docs/tech/telemetry.md

 Read patterns typically come in one of two flavors.
 The most common, and simplest is a time-range based lookup.
 These reads often contain a large number of consecutive samples.
 Range based reads are far more common than point lookups; so much so that the Synnax storage engine, Cesium, intentionally sacrifices point lookup performance for range lookup performance.

-The second type of read is a value filter.
-This pattern returns all samples that match a set of criteria, such as a threshold.
+Value filters are the second read flavor.
+This pattern returns samples that match a set of criteria, such as a threshold.
 While more expensive to execute, this pattern is also less common than range based lookups.
-Despite its relative rarity, it still plays an important role in long-term data analysis.
+Despite their relative rarity, these reads play an especially important role in queries that look for specific events over long periods of time.

 ### 3.1.2 - Frequency and Volume